 This article originally appeared in the April, 2015 issue of Design2Part Magazine.
-You can download a PDF of the original here.

 By Rebecca Carnes